kindone/cppproptest/doc/Shrinking.md

-## Counterexample and Shrinking

 `cppproptest` fully supports shrinking for all built-in generators.
 Generator combinators in `cppproptest` also tends to preserve the shrinking behavior of the original generator.

+## Counterexample and Shrinking

 Compared to [generators](Generators.md), shrinking is a relatively optional feature of property-based testing.
 But it plays very important role in terms of usability and debugging.

-When a property fails during property-based tests, a counterexample is found.
+When a property fails during a property-based test, a counterexample is found.

 > Falsifiable after 12 tests, where a = -13680124, b = 7524.68454e-14, c = true